 Some of the smartest people in the world will tell you that they are never done learning.
 Most of us don’t have to be enrolled in college in order to learn more, on-the-job experience, and some daily requirements will provide new and expanding knowledge for which to draw.
 So, the question then is: why should I need continuing education for healthcare analytics where I have to leave the comforts of home and routine, only to go to something I don’t know much about?
 Simply put: because it will make all the difference in the world.

 If you just rolled your eyes, and are now hovering on the back button, hold off for just a moment.
 Data analytics, especially in healthcare, is the difference between improvement and efficiency as compared to working from a system that could have been based off a model from the early 70’s.
-Obviously, a lot of progress has been seen in just about every industry since then, and no one is clamoring to get back those good-ol’ days of computer technology.
+Obviously, a lot of progress has been seen in just about every industry since then, and no one is clamoring to get back those days of convoluted and slow computer technology.

 A system rich in analytics is most basically stated to provide more with less.
 And, within the healthcare industry that is a paramount mandate.
 New regulations coming down from government agencies are working to find any reason to reimburse facilities less.
 More recording and reporting is meant to create transparency in all organizations.
-Outcome improvement are not only expected from patients but documenting is also required.
+Outcome improvement is not only expected from patients but documenting is also required.
 To remain current and responsive, you need the power and knowledge that analytics provides.

-Analytics, especially in healthcare, are not something you just pick up by watching others.
+Analytics, especially in healthcare, is not something you just pick up by watching others.
 This is where the continuing education for healthcare analytics plays such a vital role.
 I guess you could compare it to working with a program like Word or Excel; there is some of what you do in these programs that is pretty self-explanatory, yet there are all those buttons at the top that you never use, don’t know what they even do and you’re afraid to try them out.
 Once you learn what a few of them do, and realize that these processes could have helped you long ago, you are more willing to learn more and apply your new found experience.

 Working in an analytics software program is much the same, some is going to be straightforward and easily understood, but the true power of the program lies with what is underneath the basic grasp.
 And, when you are working with millions of dollars, people’s lives and livelihoods, regulations and other outside pressures, the need for deep insight into what the data can do for you isn’t merely a desire to apply the knowledge but an outright necessity.
 So, where do you gain the awareness of not only how analytics can be applied but where and what it can do to change the ineffectual processes within your organization?